 The hotel, due to its size, has only 11 rooms and suites, with each of them uniquely themed.
 They are modern, comfortable, quiet and due to the size and location, offer you a homely environment that is not easy to come about in this busy city.
 Their restaurant is also exceptionally good with a gorgeous terrace.

 All these added to the lovely and helpful staff make Baltazar hotel the perfect place to stay if you want to make your tour in Budapest memorable.
 We recommend you get a private car from the airport to the Baltazar hotel.
+Here are more boutique hotel options in Budapest.

 Visit the New York Café